 Formatting is the most powerful tool to raise your case list head and shoulders above the others -especially in strategically pulling the examiner to cases YOU want to talk about.
 The mandatory entry online has presented some new challenges with formatting, but we’ve got it figured out.
 If you need some help or just simply a boost of confidence, then let us review your list prior to submission.
 We get overrun and it’s a first come first served, so send us your list by end of May or early June.
 The examiner gets your list before they meet you, so your #1 construction goal is to create a list that’s a pass walking IN to the exam.

-For Subspecialist Candidates for the 2021 ABOG General Certifying (Oral) Board Exam
+For Subspecialist Candidates for the 2022 ABOG General Certifying Oral Exam

 If you are retrospectively collecting cases, go with your comfort zone.
 Dang, how could you have forgotten so much in such a short time?
-Unfortunately, it’s true, if you don’t use it, you lose it.
+Unfortunately, it’s true if you don’t use it, you lose it.
 Go with the bread-and-butter cases.
 Remember, this is your general boards.
 We recommend you chose those cases that reflect high-yield topics.
 Our Test Topics Manual and Pass Your Oral OB/GYN Board Exam by Dr. Das are excellent step-by-step guides.
 Dr. Das even has a section in her book just for subspecialists.
 Since so much is riding on your case list, consider getting the expert’s stamp of approval.
 The ABC faculty can provide a Comprehensive Case List Review and give construction tips on every single case.
-Unique only to ABC, the reviewer will then give you a call to review construction highlights and give you a chance to ask questions.
 Send whatever you have NOW, as it is a first-come, first-served basis and we get over-run starting in mid-June.

 Subspecialty fellows are permitted to select 20 patients from their Chief resident year for their off-specialty case list.
-In other words, GYN Oncologists, REI, and Urogynecologists will need an OB list and MFMs need a GYN list.
-Thus, make sure to hold onto that residency case log!
-Refer to the ABOG Bulletin as to how those 20 patients are selected.
-To be on the safe side, we recommend you collect at least 40, so you can strategically select the final 20 later.
-For those patients, keep a file of the following: for the GYN patients, collect the H&Ps, operative notes, pathology reports, and discharge summaries.
+In other words, GYN Oncologists, REI and Urogynecologists will need an OB list and MFMs need a GYN list.
+Start collecting those cases NOW, while you still have easy access to patient records.
+To be on the safe side, we recommend you collect at least 30, so you can strategically select the final 20 later.
+For those patients, keep a file of the following: for the GYN patients, collect the H&Ps, operative notes, pathology reports and discharge summaries.
 For the OB patients, keep a file of the prenatal forms, delivery notes, discharge summaries, and postpartum notes.
-Don’t worry about the office patients at all, as you may compile this only during your fellowship.
-A word of caution – right now you are at your peak for general OB/GYN knowledge.
+Don’t worry at all about the office patients, as you may compile these cases only during your fellowship A word of caution – right now you are at your peak for general OB/GYN knowledge.
 Believe it or not, two years from now, your knowledge base will regress to that of an intern.
-Yes, it’s true, if you don’t use it, you lose it.
-So those really cool, esoteric, bizarre, once-in-a-career cases now will be a nightmare to defend later.
+Yes, it’s true if you don’t use it, you lose it.
+So those cool, esoteric, bizarre, once-in-a-career cases now will be a nightmare to defend later.
 Your greatest allies are your junior residents.
-If they can’t easily defend that case, cease and desist and “go fish” for another.
+If they can’t easily defend that case, cease, and desist and “go fish” for another case.

 Test Taking Technique:

 I know you can’t wait to move on to your subspecialty training.
 However, you’re at your peak in your general OB/GYN knowledge.
 By the time you take your oral exam, you will have forgotten so much.
 So, collect those “bread and butter” common cases now.
 Yeah, those boring ones you turn over to the interns.
 You will be ever so grateful later.
-Prior to 2014, a fellow could not sit for the general oral boards until the second year of fellowship.
-However, now fellows can apply for the accelerated track.
+Fellows have the option to apply for the accelerated track.
 I know you’re busy and excited to matriculate into your subspecialty, but truly, if you don’t use it, you lose it!
 Plan to apply for the fast track just as soon as you get your congratulatory letter notifying you that you passed your written boards.
 Next, order the 5th edition of Pass Your Oral Ob/Gyn Board Exam by Dr. Das.
 It’s a quick read while you’re sitting on the beach during that well-deserved vacation between residency and fellowship.
 It walks you through the entire process from application to awaiting exam results.
 If you begin with the end in mind, then there will be no surprises, as forewarned is forearmed.

-AOBOG has decreased the number of stations a candidate rotates through from four to three, the length of each station will increase from 55 minutes to 75 minutes, but the overall time of the exam will remain the same at four hours including breaks, lastly the visual station will be eliminated as a separate short answer component.
+The 2022 Fall exam has been scheduled for October 7-8.
+AOBOG has decreased the number of stations a candidate rotates through from four to three, the length of each station has increased from 55 minutes to 75 minutes, but the overall time of the exam will remain the same at four hours including breaks.
 They will incorporate the visual slides, video clips, etc. into the three stations in an oral format.
 Each of the stations will use a minimum of three scenarios from the following topics.